Soledad Miranda

 Stars: Mikaela Wood; Yves Massard; Danielle Godet; Antonio Garisa

 Click here for a synopsis, pictures, and video from La reina del Tabarín and here to find it on IMDB.
 This movie is for sale in the store.
+The French version is twelve minutes shorter: it begins several scenes into the Spanish version, at the introduction of the leading man.
+French versions were released, at least on home video, in both color and black and white.
 My copies are in Spanish and French; if anyone has a copy with English dubbing or subtitles, please let me know.

 Soledad fans should see it because: This is how it all started.
 Though her presence in this film is negligible, it is of interest as it was her first time to work with Jess Franco, who later made her a star.
-Jess Franco fans should see it because it's where it all started for him, too (though it bears no resemblance to his later work!).
+Jess Franco fans should see it because it's where it all started for him, too (though it hardly resembles his later work!).
+Pierre-Alexandre Buisson says, "It is beautifully filmed, with a lot of budget and a very big crew, and lots of historical details...
+The story is very foreseeable, but entertaining and sometimes even funny...
+[Franco's] unusual camera angles are already there, and his visual style is on the verge of breaking out.
+Definitively a must to understand Franco and his work."

 *Ursus (1960)...Fillide

-...aka Mighty Ursus; Ursus, Son of Hercules; Ursus, Rächer der Sklaven
+...aka Mighty Ursus; Ursus, Son of Hercules; Ursus, Rächer der Sklaven; La fureur d'Hercule

 Director: Carlo Campogalliani